Policies and Procedures of the Mid-Michigan Psychology Internship Consortium

 - Total supervision time must include 100 hours of individual supervision with a licensed psychologist plus an additional 100 hours of supervision with a licensed psychologist.

 - All client records, paperwork, and work products must be complete and reviewed with supervisors before the end of internship

-In order to successfully complete the internship, all interns must: meet the Minimum Level of Achievement (a score of 3) on the final evaluation of all competencies, meet the required number of internship hours, and meet the requirements specified in any Formal Probationary Plan.
+In order to successfully complete the internship, all interns must: meet the minimum level of achievement (a score of 3, graduating intern) on the final evaluation of all competencies, meet the required number of internship hours, and meet the requirements specified in any Formal Probationary Plan.

 Each intern is assigned at least two licensed psychologist supervisors who provide evaluative feedback.
 One doctoral-level, licensed supervisor is assigned to each intern for two hours of supervision per week.

 Within the context of these supervisory relationships, interns receive ongoing feedback regarding their professional strengths and their areas/skills in need of improvement.
 This occurs in many ways including ongoing review of work products and discussions about intern skill development.